 Student Fellows have special responsibilities and opportunities at the Center:

-- Fellows’ Council.
+- Fellows Intensive.
 Fellows will participate in small-group discussions focused on one of three determined annual themes, based on short, provocative readings.

 - Fellows’ Fall Retreat.
 Fellows will gain perspective and build a high-trust cohort ready to tackle difficult questions together in an annual retreat excursion.